Hubbard-corrected oxide formation enthalpies without adjustable parameters: Conclusion

 \section{Conclusion}

 The presented approach enables the prediction of transition metal oxide formation energies and other reaction energies involving oxide and metallic phases with Hubbard corrections computed from first principles.
 Comparison of total energies from Hamiltonians with different Hubbard parameter strengths including $U=0$ is facilitated with a site-projected density matrix-dependent model, that was found through genetic programming against experimental transition metal oxide formation energies.
 This mathematically simple model does not involve fitting parameters to be adjusted to transition metal ion types or oxidation states.
-The method can thus also be used to compute transition metal oxide reaction energies when experimental fitting targets are lacking, which will be of particular importance for oxide interfaces and defect chemistry.
+Unlike previous Hubbard-corrected approaches to TM oxide heat of formation prediction requiring experimental benchmark data to fit energetic corrections and average Hubbard strengths, the method presented here can thus also be used to compute transition metal oxide reaction energies when such experimental fitting targets are lacking, which will be of particular importance for oxide interfaces and defect chemistry.